 SENIOR COMMITTEE MEMBER

-The Hall is available to hire for private functions.
-It can accommodate 100 people, has full kitchen facilities and a large screen television for audio visual requirements.
+It can accommodate up to100 people, has full kitchen facilities and a large screen television for audio visual requirements.